themejuice/tj/README.md

 cmd3 "%arg4%"
 ```

 You can specify an unlimited number of commands with an unlimited number of arguments; however, you should be careful with how this is used.
-Don't do something such as including `sudo rm -rf %arg1%` in a command, and then passing `/` as an argument.
+Don't go including `sudo rm -rf %arg1%` in a command, and then passing `/` as an argument.
 Keep it simple.
 These are meant to make your life easier by simplifying common build tools, not to do fancy scripting.

 ## Usage